2018, Vol. 5 Issue 2, Part C

 How to cite this article:

-Ajaydeep Singh, Kawardeep Kour, Jonali Devi, D Chakraborty, Aditi Lal Koul and Mandeep Singh Azad.
+Ajaydeep Singh, Kawardeep Kour, Jonali Devi, D Chakraborty, Aditi Lal Koul, Mandeep Singh Azad.
 Effect of seasons on physiological parameters of crossbred cows.
-International Journal of Fauna and Biological Studies.
-2018; 5(2): 170-171.
+Int J Fauna Biol Stud 2018;5(2):170-171.